-In a post-apocalyptic settlement, the inhabitants' survival is dependent on the advice of an unseen man living in a nearby cave.
+In a post-apocalyptic settlement in 1974, the inhabitants' survival is dependent on the advice of an unseen man living in a nearby cave.
 This dependence is tested when a band of soldiers descends on their town.

 Ten years after an atomic apocalypse, a small group of survivors manage to eke out a very difficult existence.
 They've managed to survive in large part due to the advice they receive from an old man who lives in a cave outside of the town.
 Goldsmith acts as the intermediary and the old man's advice on things like crops or the safety of a batch of old canned goods are usually correct.
 When four soldiers led by Major French arrive in the town, the social order is upended with the townsfolk attacking the old man's cave but not really prepared for what they find inside.
 Written by

 Mr. Goldsmith, survivor, an eye witness to man's imperfection, an observer of the very human trait of greed, and a chronicler of the last chapter - the one reading 'suicide.'
 Not a prediction of what is to be, just a projection of what could be.
 This has been the Twilight Zone.